orireiter/wikimapia_json/README.md

 ---
 ## Installation
-First, install docker and dokcer-compose as well as python (preferably version 3.8.3). \
+First, install docker and docker-compose as well as python (preferably version 3.8.3). \
 After cloning the repository, download the required modules (when in the repository's main folder):
 ```bash
 $ python -m pip install -r ./docker/scraper/requirements.txt